mhahsler/arules/docs/measures.md

 Let $I=\{i_1, i_2,\ldots,i_m\}$ be a set of $m$ binary attributes called **items.** Let $D = \{t_1, t_2, \ldots, t_n\}$ be a set of transactions called the **database**.
-Each transaction $t \in D$ has a unique transaction ID and contains a subset of the items in $I$, i. e.,
+Each transaction $t \in D$ has a unique transaction ID and contains a subset of the items in $I$, i.e.,
 $t \subseteq I$.
 A **rule** is defined as an implication of the form
 $X \Rightarrow Y$ where $X, Y \subseteq I$ and $X \cap Y = \emptyset$.
-The sets of items (for short **itemsets**) $X$ and $Y$ are called antecedent (left-hand side or LHS) and consequent (right-hand side or RHS) of the rule, respectively.
+The sets of items (or **itemsets**) $X$ and $Y$ are called the antecedent (left-hand side or LHS) and consequent (right-hand side or RHS) of the rule, respectively.
 Measures of importance (interest) can be defined for itemsets and rules.
 The support-confidence framework defines the measures [support](#support) and [confidence](#confidence).
-Rules that satisfy a user-specified minimum thresholds on support and confidence are called **association rules.**
+Rules that satisfy user-specified minimum thresholds on support and confidence are called **association rules.**

-Interest measures are usually defined in terms of itemset [support](#support), here we also present them using probabilities and, where appropriate, counts.
+Interest measures are usually defined in terms of itemset [support](#support).
+Here, we also present them using probabilities and, where appropriate, counts.
 The probability $P(E_X)$ of the event that all items in itemset $X$ are contained in an arbitrarily chosen transaction can be estimated from a database $D$ using maximum